iamshadmirza/TheNextBigWriter/js/how-does-javascript-work/how-does-javascript-work.md

 This means that JavaScript can only execute one command at a time in a specific order.
 It can only go to the next line only if the current line is finished executing.

 I know you might be thinking that, What about asynchronous programming in JavaScript?
-Is there no asynchronous programming in JavaScript?
-Did I get fooled by that Indian guy on YouTube?
+Is there no such concept?
+Did I get fooled by that tutorial on YouTube?
-Calm down I will write about that in upcoming blogs, let's stick to our topic for this blog.
+Calm down I will write about that in upcoming blogs, let's stick to our topic for the day.

 So coming back to `Execution Context` just remember for now that only one line at a time can be executed in JavaScript.